-Caesarian section, epidural analgesia, and shoulder dystocia in the obese group were found in 64%, 59.36%, and 5.8% respectively, while in the control group were found in 15%, 34.03%, and 7.13% respectively.
-There was found a significant association with a p-value <0.05.
-Last but not least was the length of stay in the hospital less than 7 days hours more than 7 days.
+Caesarian section, epidural analgesia, and shoulder dystocia in the obese group were found in 64%, 59.36%, and 5.8% respectively, while in the control group were found in 15%, 34.03%, and 7.13% respectively, with a significant p<0.05.
+Last but not least was the length of stay in the hospital less or more than 7 days.
 More than 69% of obese women stay in hospital for less than 7 days while 12.9% stay more than 7 days, with a p-value =0.03.

 Table 3 shows the neonatal outcomes.
-Preterm delivery $\leq 37$ weeks appeared in 5.7% of the control group (normal-weight pregnant women) and 10.5% of the obese group, with a p-value =0.009.
-Meconium-stained amniotic fluid was more predominant in neonatal delivery from maternal obesity in 12.4% than in maternal with normal weight in 4.3%.
-There was found a significant association with a p-value =0.048.
-Apgar's score $\leq 7$ at 5 min does not present significant differences between the two groups.
-In the control group, only 9.8% of obese women presented an Apgar's score $\leq 7$ at 5 min, while in the control group only 7.1%.
+Preterm delivery \leq 37 weeks appeared in 5.7% of the control group (normal-weight pregnant women) and 10.5% of the obese group, with a p-value =0.009.
+Meconium-stained amniotic fluid was more predominant in neonatal delivery from maternal obesity in 12.4% than from mothers with normal weight in 4.3%(p=0.048).
+Apgar's score \leq 7 at 5 min does not present significant differences between the two groups.
+In the control group, only 9.8% of obese women presented an Apgar's score \leq 7 at 5 min, while in the control group only 7.1%.

 Neonatal with a low birth weight of less than 2500kg resulted in 5% in the control group and 8.1% in maternal obesity.
-There was not found a significant association between them, with a p-value =0.4.
-Additionally, we saw a difference in macrosomia $\geq$ 4000kg 45.6% in obese women and 12.4% in the control group, and macrosomia $\geq$ 4500kg with a significant association p-value < 0.05.
+There was no significant association between them, with a p-value =0.4.
+Additionally, a difference in macrosomia \geq 4000kg was 45.6% in obese women and 12.4% in the control group, and macrosomia \geq 4500kg with a significant association p-value < 0.05.
 Moreover, a predominance was seen for the admission of the baby to the neonatal intensive care unit.
 Approximately 17.5% of babies delivered from maternal obesity were admitted to intensive unit care and only 8.2% from mothers with normal weight.
 Only a few cases resulted in stillbirth among the control group and the obese group.